algosup/2023-2024-project-5-flutter-team-4/Documents/functional_specifications.md

 From this information we can already make the hypothesis that our app should probably be closer to a job board than to the other categories in terms of feature set, if it were to go global and reach most age ranges.

 > [!NOTE]
-> While many sources declare that soft skills are the future of employment and that they might as well be more important than ^^"hard skills"^^, it is hard to find competitors that capitalise completely on soft skills, the way the customer expects us to do so.
+> While many sources declare that soft skills are the future of employment and that they might as well be more important than "hard skills", it is hard to find competitors that capitalise completely on soft skills, the way the customer expects us to do so.

 Sources:
 - https://www.adecco.lu/en-gb/job-seeker-tips/soft-skills